ZhengBenjamin/Flashify/README.md

 * server/models database schemas to store users, flashcards, and flashdecks

 ## Dependencies
-Mention major libraries/frameworks/tools APIs used for the project.
-* React
-* Mantime
-* MongoDB

 * MongoDB and Mongoose
 * Node.js and Express
 * Mantine and React